Legendarymarvin/stellarisplanetlimit/README.md

 **Modification for Paradox Grand Strategy Game Stellaris:**
 Stellaris on Steam: http://store.steampowered.com/app/281990/

 Can be subbed via the Workshop http://steamcommunity.com/sharedfiles/filedetails/?id=682336292 or you clone the **Git Repository** (https://github.com/metzbernhard/stellarisplanetlimit) and copy it to the Stellaris Mod-Folder.
+The Git Repository can also be used to get the Mod for older game versions starting with Patch 1.3.

 If you love micro-management and want to control all yourself without giving control to greedy governors, this mod is for you.
 It raises the limit for planets flexible using cost-free edicts to up to ~10k.
 You can still create sectors if you want to.
 This will not affect AI.